 You can do these breathing exercises while sitting up in a chair or in bed or whilst lying down.

 Take a slow, deep, comfortable breath in and hold for a couple of seconds, then slowly breathe out.

 Repeat this 3 times.

 You can start these breathing exercises as soon as you come round from your anaesthetic.
 You should try to do them every hour when awake until you are fully mobile.

-If you need to cough, support your wound with your arms, a pillow or a rolled up towel.
+If you need to cough support your wound with your arms a pillow or a rolled up towel.

-If you are struggling to clear any phlegm, try a hu.
+Voiceover: If you are struggling to clear any phlegm, try a huff.
 This is where you breathe out in a short, sharp manner as if you were trying to steam up a mirror.